nrdg/fracridge/docs/user_guide.rst

 How do I cite ``fracridge`` if I used it in a publication?
 ----------------------------------------------------------

-If you use ``fracridge``, please cite our paper: "Fractional ridge regression: a fast, interpretable reparameterization of ridge regression" (2020)  *GigaScience*, Volume 9, Issue 12, December 2020, https://doi.org/10.1093/gigascience/giaa133 `link <https://academic.oup.com/gigascience/article/9/12/giaa133/6011381>`_.
+If you use ``fracridge``, please cite our paper: "Fractional ridge regression: a fast, interpretable reparameterization of ridge regression" (2020)  *GigaScience*, Volume 9, Issue 12, December 2020, https://doi.org/10.1093/gigascience/giaa133

 For your convenience, here is the bibtex entry::